Powerlearnproject/se-day1-assignment-Liya-dotcom/README.md

  Integrated Development Environment: Software suites that provide comprehensive tools for writing, debugging and testing code
-     Programming languages have rules for how statements must be structured.
+    - Programming languages have rules for how statements must be structured.
 Because an IDE knows these rules, it contains many intelligent features for automatically writing or editing the source code.
-     IDEs increase programmer productivity by performing repeatable development tasks that are typically part of every code change
+    - IDEs increase programmer productivity by performing repeatable development tasks that are typically part of every code change
-      e.g
+    -  e.g
        Visual Studio
        Eclipse
        IntelliJ IDEA

- Version Control Systems(VCS): Software tools for tracking changes to source code and coordinating work among team members.
+- Version Control Systems(VCS): Software tools for tracking changes to source code and coordinating work among team members.
-    Collaboration: Enables multiple developers to work on the same codebase without conflicts.
+   - Collaboration: Enables multiple developers to work on the same codebase without conflicts.
     Change Tracking: Records detailed history of changes, allowing easy analysis of each modification.
-     e.g
+    - e.g
         Git
         Subversion

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
- Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delays.
+- Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delays.
  Tight Deadlines: Pressure to deliver software products on schedule can result in rushed development and compromised quality.
- Limited Infrastructure - limited high-performance software engineering tools and computing platforms and inefficient data storage architectures.
+- Limited Infrastructure - limited high-performance software engineering tools and computing platforms and inefficient data storage architectures.
-   Solutions:
+ -  Solutions:
        Effective communication
        Agile Methodologies
        Prioritization of tasks
        Regular reassessment of project goals and timelines.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

- Unit Testing: Testing individual components or modules of software.
+- Unit Testing: Testing individual components or modules of software.
  Integration Testing: Testing interactions between different components or subsystems.
- System Testing: Testing the software against the  software system as a whole.
+- System Testing: Testing the software against the  software system as a whole.
  Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.
-     Importance: Quality control measures such as code reviews automated testing, and continuous integration help identify and fix defects early in the development process, leading to higher-quality software products.
+     Importance: Quality control measures such as code reviews, automated testing, and continuous integration help identify and fix defects early in the development process, leading to higher-quality software products.

 #Part 2: Introduction to AI and Prompt Engineering